Energy for Growth Hub

 Both data points were used by journalists and policy influencers in pieces in Axios, Nature, the Center for Strategic and International Studies, The Hill, Breakthrough Institute, World Economic Forum, Business Insider Africa, Foreign Policy, Bloomberg Next Africa, African Business, and the Economist, and more.

-Proposed nuanced pathways that are both pro-development and climate-sensitive.
-For instance:
+• Proposed pragmatic pathways that are both pro-development and climate-sensitive.

-Worked closely with US government colleagues to find a pragmatic approach.
-The Hub team collaborated with White House staff, the U.S. Treasury, and staff at the Development Finance Corporation and on the Special Presidential Envoy for Climate team to find practical ways to finance downstream gas projects in poor countries that achieve both development and climate goals.
-In private briefings and public events with USG counterparts, we shared additional data analysis, policy insights, and new ideas to accelerate coal plant retirements, create win-win gas financing rules, and build a deeper clean energy project pipeline.
+• Worked closely with US government colleagues to find a pragmatic approach.
+The Hub team collaborated with White House staff, the US Treasury, and staff at the Development Finance Corporation and on the Special Presidential Envoy for Climate team to find practical ways to finance downstream gas projects in poor countries that achieve both development and climate goals.
+In private briefings and public events with US government counterparts, we shared additional data analysis, policy insights, and new ideas to accelerate coal plant retirements, create win-win gas financing rules, and build a deeper clean energy project pipeline.

-Seized the moment to push for compromise.
-Russia’s invasion of Ukraine thrust energy security back to the top of the global agenda, while European shopping for Africa gas contracts opened a window for a more constructive approach to gas financing in low-income countries.
+• Seized the moment to push for compromise.
+Russia’s invasion of Ukraine thrust energy security back to the top of the global agenda, while European attempts to secure African gas contracts opened a window for a more constructive approach.

-Policy Nudge Impact: A subtle but significant policy shift in the US approach to downstream gas investments in poor countries
+Big Win: A subtle but significant policy shift in the US approach to downstream gas investments in poor countries.

-Starting in mid-2022, US policy became more nuanced, recognizing the scale of energy inequality, greater country-specific context, and a better understanding of what it will take to build a high-energy, low-carbon future in emerging and frontier economies — particularly in Africa.
+Starting in mid-2022, US policy became more nuanced, recognizing the scale of energy inequality, greater country-specific context, and a better understanding of what it will take to build a high-energy, low-carbon future in emerging and frontier economies.

 • A new White House Africa strategy released in August 2022 explicitly recognized gas.
 It said, “The United States will work closely with countries as they determine how to best meet their specific energy needs, which include pursuing energy access and economic development goals through technologies such as energy efficiency and renewable energy, as well as gas-to-power infrastructure.”

-• US Climate Envoy John Kerry began using more nuanced diplomatic language acknowledging that the 48 countries of sub-Saharan Africa emit only 0.55% of global emissions and that, by contrast, twenty countries, including the United States, are responsible for 80 percent of global emissions.
+• US Climate Envoy John Kerry began using more nuanced diplomatic language.
+He acknowledged that the 48 countries of sub-Saharan Africa emit only 0.55% of global emissions and that, by contrast, twenty countries, including the United States, are responsible for 80% of global emissions.
 He also noted that gas will be a component of the energy transition in poor countries.

-• The World Bank has clarified its renewed openness to gas investment and released updated guidelines for energy investment.
+• The World Bank clarified its renewed openness to support for gas-to-power.
+And released updated guidelines for energy investment.

-• Murefu Barasa, Fellow, Energy for Growth Hub, and Managing Partner, EED Advisory
+• Murefu Barasa, Hub Fellow and Managing Partner, EED Advisory.

 • Vijaya Ramachandran, Hub Board Member and Director for Energy and Development at the Breakthrough Institute.